jmielkeway/ccos4rbpi_volume0/chapter0/prerequisites.md

   \- Unix I/O

 Among others.
 Before starting on CheesecakeOS, absorb the lessons of this tome and work through the *_free_* labs for the authors' website.
-These labs are autograded so feedback on progress is available.
+These labs are autograded so feedback on progress and understanding is possible.
 Have I mentioned this book is a game changer?
+It may take a few weeks or months to get through the material.
+It is worth the investment.

 - **Linux Kernel Development by Robert Love(\*)**